Ruby Bassett1,2,3

 b.
 31 March 1651, d.
 4 September 1727

-Samuel Fox was born on 31 March 1651 in Concord, Massachusetts Bay Colony.1,3 He was the son of Thomas Fox and Hannah Brooks.1 Samuel Fox married as his first wife Mary Lester, daughter of Andrew Lester and Barbara (?), on 31 March 1676 in New London, Connecticut Colony, Mary was Samuel's step-sister.4,1,5,6,7 Samuel Fox married as his second wife Joanna Way before 1683.4,6 Samuel Fox married as his third wife Bathshua Rogers, daughter of James Rogers and Eliza Rowland, in 1690.
-She was the widow of Richard Smith.1,6,4 Samuel Fox married as his __ wife Esther Allen on 9 August 1715 in New London, Connecticut Colony, She had previously married (1) Andrews and (2) Allyn.1,5,7,8 Samuel Fox died on 4 September 1727 in New London, Connecticut Colony, at age 76.1,3,4 He was buried in Yearcient Burial Place, New London, Connecticut Colony.3
+Samuel Fox was born on 31 March 1651 in Concord, Massachusetts Bay Colony.1,3 He was the son of Thomas Fox and Hannah Brooks.1 Samuel Fox married as his first wife Mary Lester, daughter of Andrew Lester and Barbara (?), on 31 March 1676 in New London, Connecticut Colony, Mary was Samuel's step-sister.4,1,5,6,7 Samuel Fox married as his second wife Joanna Way before 1683.4,6 Samuel Fox married as his third wife Bathshua Rogers, daughter of James Rogers and Elizabeth Rowland, in 1690.1,6,4 Samuel Fox married as his 4th wife Esther Allen on 9 August 1715 in New London, Connecticut Colony, She had previously married (1) Andrews and (2) Allyn.1,5,7,8 Samuel Fox died on 4 September 1727 in New London, Connecticut Colony, at age 76.1,3,4 He was buried in Yearcient Burial Place, New London, Connecticut Colony.3,9

-He moved to New London, Connecticut Colony, in 1675.
-William Fox reported another daughter Abigail who never actually existed.7 He left a will on 6 April 1727.9 His will was proved/probated on 6 September 1727.9
+He was a militiaman in King Philip's War and participated in the Great Swamp Fight.10 William Fox reported another daughter Abigail who never actually existed.7 He left a will on 6 April 1727.11 His will was proved/probated on 6 September 1727.11

 Samuel's name was added to the roll of the "First Church of Christ in New London" 11/20/1681.
 The patent of New London issued in 1704 also contains his name.
 He was an extensive landholder, some of his land being situated in Great Neck, in the vicinity of New London.
 He also owned 500 acres in the North Parrish, now Montville, upon which he erected a sawmill and gristmill.